 - inadequate removal of the products of the combustion of gas

 - Mine, quarries and offshore site disturbance have separate rules as the site must not be disturbed until three days have elapsed or it has been inspected.

 Not all incidents are reportable but all work activities are regulated by RIDDOR.
 Incidents must be reported within 10 days of their occurrence.

 There are specific regulations affecting different sectors e.g. construction, catering and hospitality, schools etc. For further details please see the HSE's RIDDOR website.

 Keeping suitable and accurate records helps you to identify patterns in accidents and injuries and will help you when undertaking your risk assessments.
-Furthermore, in the event of work related claims, your insurance company will want to see your records.
+In addition, in the event of work related claims, your insurance company will want to see your records.

-It is important that employee’s personal records remain confidential and are stored securely in order to comply with the Data Protection Act 2018 (updated to take account of GDPR regulations).
+Make sure that you keep employees' personal records confidential, including storing them securely, so that you comply with the Data Protection Act 2018 (updated to take account of GDPR regulations).

 Companies with more than 10 employees and owners and occupiers of factories, mines, or quarries must have an accident book under social security law.